bryn-ph/CLR-Calculator-using-C-/README.md

 # CLR-Calculator-using-C-
 A simple, CLR-based Calculator program wriitten using C++.
-Relevant code written by me can be found in the MyForm.h and MyForm.cpp files.
+Relevant code written by me can be found in the MyForm.h and the latter half of MyForm.cpp files.

 # **To Use:**
 1. Download and run the CalculatorTest.exe file